ptdorf/can/readme.md

 ### Example

-    % # Store secret
-    % can test ok
+    % can test ok       # Store secret

-    % # Copy secret
+    % can test          # Copy that secret
-    % can test
     Password:
     The value for test was copied.